talha4t/jotter/README.md

 ## Notes

-- This application will have three environments
+- This application currently has only one environment
     - local

 ## External Services